Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 return False, {}

-Castle requires specific parameters for token generation.
-Missing any of these will result in immediate detection.
+Castle requires specific parameters for valid token generation.
+Missing any parameter triggers immediate detection.

 import json